Telephone booth: Wireless services

 The increasing use of mobile phones has led to a decreased demand for payphones, while the increasing use of laptops is leading to a new kind of service: in 2003, service provider Verizon announced that it would begin offering wireless computer connectivity in the vicinity of its phone booths in Manhattan.
 In 2006, the Verizon Wi-Fi telephone booth service was discontinued in favor of the more expensive Verizon Wireless' EVDO system.

 Wireless access is motivating telephone companies to place wireless stations at locations that have traditionally hosted telephone booths, but stations are also appearing in new kinds of locations such as libraries, cafés, and trains.
 Phone booths have been slowly disappearing with the growth in use of mobile phones.

 Vandalism

 A rise in vandalism has prompted several companies to manufacture simpler booths with extremely durable pay phones.

 Withdrawal of services

-Pay phones may still be used by mobile/cellular phone users if their phone become unusable, is stolen, or for other emergency uses.
+Pay phones may still be used by mobile/cellular phone users if their phone becomes loses power, is stolen, or for other emergency uses.
 These uses may make the complete disappearance of pay phones in the near future less likely.